Lumbee: History

+18th century

 The earliest European document referring to Indian communities in the area of the Lumber River is a map prepared in 1725 by John Herbert, the English commissioner of Indian trade for the Wineau Factory on the Black River.
 Herbert identified the four Siouan-speaking communities as the Saraw, Pee Dee, Scavano, and Wacoma.
 Modern-day Lumbees claim connection to those settlements, but none of the four tribes is located within the boundaries of present-day Robeson County.

-When this area was first surveyed by the English in the 1750s, they reported that "No Indians" lived in Bladen County, which then included parts of present-day Robeson County.
-Colonial Welsh timber survey parties of the same areas also reported, "No Hostile Indians, in fact No Indians to be found at all."
-The adjacent Anson County was identified as "a frontier to the Indians".

-In 1754, colonial authorities organized the territory: everything north of the Lumber River was made part of Bladen County, and everything south of the Lumber River was made part of Anson County.
-Anson County's border stretched west to known Cherokee territory.
-Historical records are unclear as to which parts of Anson County were occupied by Indians in the early colonial period.

-A 1772 proclamation by the governor of North Carolina, Arthur Dobbs — derived from a report by his agent, Colonel Rutherford, head of a Bladen County militia — listed the names of inhabitants who took part in a "Mob Railously Assembled together," apparently defying the efforts of colonial officials to collect taxes.
+A 1772 proclamation by the governor of North Carolina, Arthur Dobbs — derived from a report by his agent, Colonel Griffith Rutherford, head of a Bladen County militia — listed the names of inhabitants who took part in a "Mob Raitously Assembled together," apparently defying the efforts of colonial officials to collect taxes.
 The proclamation declared the "Above list of Rogus[sic] is all living upon the Kings Land without title."
 A later colonial military survey described "50 families a mixt crew, a lawless People possess the Lands without Patent or paying quit Rents."
-The surnames of some of the families are the same as modern-day Lumbees, but each family must be traced separately to identify individual ancestors, particularly since extensive intermarriage took place.
-The families were classified then as "mulattos," a term that then had several different meanings.
-Today, it is most commonly used to describe mixed-race persons of African-European ancestry.
-However, at the time, the term was also used across the South to describe any non-white individual.